wjm41/ugi_gnn/README.md

 ## Log

+2 Mar - Tested preprocessing of graphs, completely unfeasible: 12M `.csv` mapped to 2.3G of `.bin` graphs, will have to implement multithread instead.

 1 Mar - Wrote notebooks to visualise ultra-large docking datasets, pickled slightly preprocessed dataframes for fast loading, began thinking about starting training

 28 Feb - Downloaded CDK2 dataset of IC50s (Alpha will ask John Chodera to dock) and I have downloaded datasets from Stoichet Nature paper on Ultra-Large docking to D4 Dopamine receptor and AmpC beta-lactamase.